carrot/android-social-ui/README.md

 ## SocialTextView

-A SocialTextView is a standard android TextView with callbacks to handle `#hashtags` `@mentions` and web links.
+A SocialTextView is a standard android TextView with callbacks to handle the onClicks of `#hashtags` `@mentions` and web links.

 You can use it in any XML file just as you would a normal TextView: